 Penn Dental Medicine has a long-standing tradition of offering faculty-mentored clinical and basic science research opportunities for students to enrich their education.
-The students conduct research within the dental school and also collaborate with other schools, including School of Medicine, School of Engineering and Applied Sciences, Wharton School of Business, and School of Nursing.
+Students conduct research within the dental school and collaborate with other schools, including School of Medicine, School of Engineering and Applied Sciences, Wharton School of Business, and School of Nursing.
 Students who are involved in research have opportunities to author manuscripts, present their results at national and international meetings, and successfully compete for fellowships, awards, and grants inside and outside of the dental school.
-The students can be involved in research by participating in specific research programs or volunteering in research projects independently.
+Students can be involved in research by participating in specific research programs or volunteering in research projects independently.
 Potential Penn Dental Medicine research advisors include faculty across disciplines.
 Students can contact faculty directly or fill out a request form for research opportunities and submit it to the Office of Graduate Studies and Student Research with their CV.
 The requests are reviewed monthly to determine the availability of research positions and facilitate the communication between students and faculty. — View Research Advisors »

 Predoctoral (DMD) Student Research

 The Summer Research Program is for current Penn Dental Medicine students to engage in a basic laboratory or clinical research project.
 The purpose of the program is to give interested dental students a chance to experience both basic and clinical dental research from a “hands-on” perspective by participation in an ongoing faculty research investigation.
 Student researchers are expected to work full time during the summer and continue their research throughout the academic year with a faculty advisor on a mutually agreed research project.
 Learn more about the program and how to apply

 Students interested in an academic career often consider applying to one Penn Dental Medicine’s dual degree programs, which offer students a variety of research opportunities.